TD 1 - Clustering via Mode Seeking

 Add the following method to your class HillClimbing:

-- void computePersistence (int k), which sorts the data points by decreasing estimated density values, then computes the 0-dimensional persistence of the superlevel sets of the density estimator via a union-find on the k-NN graph.
+- compute_persistence(k), which sorts the data points by decreasing estimated density values, then computes the 0-dimensional persistence of the superlevel sets of the density estimator via a union-find on the k-NN graph.
 At this stage you do not have to implement a full-fledged union-find, just use the trees stored in the field parent to do the merges.
 Whenever a cluster C is to be merged into another cluster C', simply hang the root of the tree of C to the root of the tree of C'.

-Modify now your method computePersistence as follows:
+Modify now your method compute_persistence as follows:

 You can test your code on the previous data sets using the following sets of parameters: